phpList/phplist-docker/README.md

 Once you have set the values in .env, you can run

     ./start-phplist.sh

+This will choose between two possible scenarios.
+- phpList running from the code in the containers (phplist.yml)
+- phpList running from the code on your local machine (phplist-dev.yml)

+For the latter, you need to map the code on your machine to the code in the container.
+You can do this with variables in the .env file.

 Wait some time, because the first time the database will be created and configured.